dosht/dosht.github.io/_posts/2020-06-27-how-functional-programming-makes-working-with-kafka-so-easy.md

 When your system starts to grow and split into multiple services, you will presumably need a way to send messages between those services for processing.
 In a clean and nice architecture, each service should have a bounded context that defines its space of responsibility and other requirements outside of that context should be handled by other components including messages delivery, so the service will only emit a message (fire-and-forget) and other services that are interested in processing those messages will catch them.

 A message queue (publish-subscribe-based) will be a good fit here.
-And in my opinion Kafka should not be the default go-to choice when you think of a pub-sub because of its complexity and there are other solutions that are designed to simplify the development and infrastructure work with reasonable trade-offs such as GCP PubSub, AWS Kinesis, or NATS, however, if non of them met your requirements and you want to deploy Kafka, then there are a few things you need to take care of.
+And in my opinion, Kafka should not be the default go-to choice when you think of a pub-sub because of its complexity and other solutions are designed to simplify the development and infrastructure work with reasonable trade-offs such as GCP PubSub, AWS Kinesis, or NATS, however, if none of them met your requirements and you want to deploy Kafka, then there are a few things you need to take care of.

-In this blog post, We will build a simple and powerful Scala client in functional style that solves some of hidden Kafka client difficulties and potentially simplifies testing, error handling, and other aspects as you will see later in the companion project.
+In this blog post, We will build a simple and powerful Scala client in a functional style that solves some of hidden Kafka client difficulties and potentially simplifies testing, error handling, and other aspects as you will see later in the companion project.

 # Kafka with Scala